Beloh History, Family Crest & Coats of Arms

 Early History of the Beloh family

-Another 234 words (17 lines of text) covering the years 1663, 1612 and 1604 are included under the topic Early Beloh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beloh research.
+Another 118 words (8 lines of text) covering the years 1663, 1612, 1604, 1542 and 1596 are included under the topic Early Beloh History in all our PDF Extended History products and printed products wherever possible.

 Beloh Spelling Variations